 However, this sauce contains no protein or fiber and has low nutritional content when it comes to various vitamins and minerals.

-Vegan and vegetarian versions of the sauce are also available.
+While traditional Worcestershire sauce contains anchovies, vegan and vegetarian versions are also available.

 Fish sauce is a common ingredient in Asian cooking, but it is not suitable for vegans or vegetarians.
 Additionally, some individuals may dislike its taste, smell, or both.